 Yes, Rosemary, my one and only reliably alive garden plant that isn't a weed, just keeps on giving.
 Smells great, looks great, and keeps growing back

 4 - Visits to the park with an ulterior motive.

-Kids!
 I actually love standing around the adventure playground in the cold!
-You can even help me carry all the tangly brambles and weird potentially poisonous berries home.
+Kids, you can help me carry all the tangly brambles and weird potentially poisonous berries home.

 5 - Any old leaf will do

 Yes, if it's green, red, blue or white, wrap it round an embroidery hoops with some of that not-actually-sticky florist tape and actually it's quite hard to go wrong.
+I happen to have a 3 foot wide metal hoop, and this took me half an hour using just bits from my garden and £2 worth of flowers.
 Because at the end of the day, leaves are really beautiful.
-Here's my Pinterest board of foraged Christmas inspiration

 Have you tried it?
 I'd love to see what you made.
 How did you avoid spiders and bits of bark all over the kitchen?
 Can you glue gun ivy?
 Let me know how it went or what you think!